craftninja/gschool-blog/source/2014-05-12-rails-postgres.html.markdown

 Looks like rake spec wants us to make the title link first.
 Dig in!
 We will wrap that song title on the index like so:

-      <a href="/playlist/<%= song.id %>"><%= song.title %></a> | <%= song.url %><br>
+      <a href="/song/<%= song.id %>"><%= song.title %></a> | <%= song.url %><br>

 Rspec tells us we need a new get route.

-    get '/playlist/:id' => 'playlist#show'
+    get '/song/:id' => 'song#show'

 Next, show cannot be found for PlaylistController.
-We put that in the <code>playlist\_controller.rb</code>.
+We put that in the <code>song\_controller.rb</code>.

     def show
     end

 Looks like it's time to create another view.
 Do you know what it will be called and where it will go?
-It will be <code>app/views/playlist/show.html.erb</code>.
+It will be <code>app/views/song/show.html.erb</code>.
 Rspec now is looking for that title on the show page, and we are going to need to hand that show page a single song.
 We can do this by adding the following code to that show method:

     def show
       @song = Song.find(params[:id])